djperrone/212final/README.md

 - pass by value vs reference visual
 - machine learning - predict runtime of an algorithm based on data from our project
 - compare large file searches vs smaller string searches
+- use string class find function to compare correctness
+- for large test cases in order to benchmark algortithm search for a word/sentence in an entire doc or book

 Tentative Outline/Schedule